yathorOo/Bio260_finalproject/README.md

 * `53_cities_separate_files`: Job ad data collected from scraping indeed.com for 53 American cities.
     + The job titles searched are "Data Analyst", "Data Scientist", "Data Architect" and "Data Engineer".
     + The files have separate data for each job title in each city.
+* `53cities_alljobs` folder: Job ad data collected from scraping indeed.com for 53 American cities.
+    + The job titles searched are "Data Analyst", "Data Scientist", "Data Architect" and "Data Engineer".
+* `scraping_indeed`: Code used for web scraping indeed.
+    + These are modifed codes of Jesse Steinweg-Woods.
+YOou can find his original code [here](http://nbviewer.jupyter.org/github/jmsteinw/Notebooks/blob/master/IndeedJobs.ipynb)
+    + You may see in the ipython notebooks that the code was a bit repetitive.
+I was trying to stick to d.r.y (don't repeat yourself) principle but I have never programmed in Python, so this will be a work in progress for me to make the code neater.
+In the meantime, this code was enough to collect the data.